openedx/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics.rst

 stack.

 .. note::
- Before you install the Analytics developer stack, make sure that you have met the :ref:`installation prerequisites<Installation Prerequisites>`.
+ Before you install analytics developer stack, make sure that you have met the :ref:`installation prerequisites<Installation Prerequisites>`.

 .. contents::